MatthieuLemoine/blessed-circle/README.md

 # blessed-circle

-:art: Draw a circle in your terminal using [blessed](https://github.com/chjj/blessed).
+:art: Draw a circle or a disk in your terminal using [blessed](https://github.com/chjj/blessed).

 ![Circle](examples/circle.png)
 ![Disk](examples/disk.png)